- About Us

 Become a Nebraska Foster Parent

-More than 5,000 children and teens are in the Nebraska foster care system.
-Many of these youth have experienced abuse, neglect, or other family challenges and have been removed from their homes by the courts for their safety.
+More than 4,000 children and teens are in the Nebraska foster care system.
+Many of these youth have experienced abuse, neglect or other family challenges and have been removed from their homes by the courts for their safety and/or wellbeing.
 Foster parents and families provide care and support for these youth while they are in out-of-home care.

 It only takes ONE caring adult to change a child’s life.
 Give your life a new purpose and be that change for a child in the foster care system.